The Great Shadow (film)

 The making of the film is the subject of the Canadian play of the same name, written by Alex Poch-Golden.

 Plot

-Jim McDonald, the head of an union, struggles against a group of Bolsheviks led by Klimoff.
+Jim McDonald, the head of a union, struggles against a group of Bolsheviks led by Klimoff.
 A strike is called and McDonald's child is killed due to sabotage.
 Elsie, daughter of the capitalist Donald Alexander, is kidnapped by the Bolsheviks, but is saved by her lover, a secret agent.